veetir/IMPALA/README.md

 # Major allele frequency threshold for ASE (0.5 - 0.75)
 maf_threshold: 0.65

-# Threads for STAR, RSEM, Strelka and MBASED
-threads: 72

 # Use phased vcf (True or False)
 # Uses pseudphasing algorithm if False